TL;DR

 Officials will continue to assess fire danger levels throughout the summer and may reconsider fireworks if conditions improve.
 Community leaders are exploring additional alternative events to maintain festive traditions while prioritizing safety.
 Updates are expected as fire risk assessments evolve.

-Anderson’s Dark Green & White Parade Float Decoration Kit, Floral Sheeting, Twist & Fringe for Golf Carts, Cars, Trucks, SUVs, Boats & Trailers, Graduation, Community Parade Floats and Homecoming
+Anderson’s Royal Blue & White Parade Float Decoration Kit, Floral Sheeting, Twist & Fringe for Golf Carts, Cars, Trucks, SUVs, Boats & Trailers, Graduation, Community Parade Floats and Homecoming

 As an affiliate, we earn on qualifying purchases.